 - Estimation of the value of the contingent liability is possible.

 Upon clearing these two fundamental criteria, the contingent liabilities will be journalized and recorded as:

 - A loss or expense in the statement of profit and loss;

 - Liability in the balance sheet.

-But if chances of occurrence of a contingent liability are possible but are not likely to arise in near future, also estimating its value is not possible then such loss contingencies never gets recorded in the financial statements.
+But if chances of occurrence of a contingent liability are possible but are not likely to arise soon, also estimating its value is not possible, then such loss contingencies never get recorded in the financial statements.

 However, full disclosure should be made in the footnotes of the financial statements.